Jiu Ge: God of Clouds

 The God of Clouds (Yunzhong Jun) was worshipped in the hope of rain and good weather for crops.
-This poem can be divided into two parts: one part is sung by the person who does the offering and the other part is sung by the person who acts as the God of Clouds in the form of antiphonal singing in order to show their admiration towards God of Clouds.
-The God of Clouds is sometimes seen as male and sometimes seen as female, but in Chinese literature, the God of Clouds is usually portrayed as female.
+This poem can be divided into two parts: one part is sung by the person who does the offering and the other part is sung by the person who acts as the God of Clouds in the form of antiphonal singing in order to show their admiration towards her.
 This poem expresses the characteristics of the God of Clouds, the deep desire that human have towards God, and how God responds to people's prayer through the antiphonal singing of human and God.

-He Bo: the River Earl
+He Bo, the Earl of Yellow River

-He Bo has been the deity of the Yellow River, one of the world's major rivers, and one with close association with Chinese Culture.
-As such, He Bo has been associated with control of that wild river's occasional devastating floods and general qualities as an agricultural aquifer.
+The Earl of Yellow River (one of the world's major rivers, and one with close association with Chinese Culture) has been associated with control of that wild river's occasional devastating floods and general qualities as an agricultural aquifer.

 Lord of the East

-The Lord of the East is the sun, in its aspect as a deity of the morning.
+The Lord of the East is the sun, in his aspect as a deity of the morning.